Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 The tone is one of defiance and stubborn allegiance to the gang.
-This is a group of outsiders who prefer pool to school, dropping out to serious study; late alcoholic nights out on the street seem much more preferable to dull nights in.
+This is a group of outsiders who prefer pool to school, dropping out to serious study.
+Late alcoholic nights out on the street seem much more preferable to dull nights in.

-- And what about that ever present We?
-In the words of the poet herself she put the We at the ends of lines for emphasis 'so the reader could give them that little split-second's attention.'
+- And what about that ever-present We?
+In the words of the poet herself, she put the We at the ends of lines for emphasis 'so the reader could give them that little split-second's attention.'

 - Gwendolyn Brooks thought the boys felt unwanted (by family and society) and so formed the poem with them in absolute focus.

 - The natural pause after We does tend to make the reader's thoughts linger fractionally.
-This strengthens the bonds between the pool players and brings a sense of bravado and chest beating.
+This strengthens the bonds between the pool players and brings a sense of bravado and chest-beating.

-The mix of long and short vowels bring an intense verbal experience for the reader.
+The mix of long and short vowels brings an intense verbal experience for the reader.
 Just think of the title We Real Cool which is long and drawn out, then contrast this with thin gin and sing sin for example, before the last line again reverts to long vowels, We die soon.

 What is the reader to make of these pool players who seem to take pride in the fact they have left school, escaping the tedium of education, perhaps risking unemployment and the chance to earn an honest dollar?

-To strike straight is to hit the pool ball hard and true - innocent enough in a game of pool - but what about the strike of a fist, the direct punch, the no nonsense jab, right hook?
-This poem brings with it a kind of ambiguity - the lifestyle of these players is questionable to say the least.
+To strike straight is to hit the pool ball hard and true - innocent enough in a game of pool - but what about the strike of a fist, the direct punch, the no-nonsense jab, right hook?
+This poem brings with it a kind of ambiguity - the lifestyle of these players is questionable, to say the least.

 And when they sing sin does this mean they are going against all the religious truths they were brought up with?
-Are they foul mouthing, undermining the christian faith?
+Are they foul-mouthing, undermining the Christian faith?

 They may be true to their own oaths and passions, they may be outsiders, not like the mass of the mainstream, but there is the notion too that they are a little pathetic.

 Pathos is one thing - based on the possibility that this gang, these cool pool players, are in fact empty jokers and have nothing substantial to say.
-So they thin gin which means they drink cheap alcohol, they do what the adults do and will probably go on doing whatever it takes to dodge normality.
+So they thin gin which means they drink cheap alcohol, do what the adults do, and will probably go on doing whatever it takes to dodge normality.

 - But the truth seems to be that they're relying on fate, and the speaker has their number, which is seven, the luckiest of all magical numbers don't they say?
 Plus, the place they frequent is named after a tool of the gravedigger, albeit made out of precious gold, the material associated with ultimate bling.